retrotravelbug/tightropetool/adolescent tightrope.md

 <small>This video outlines the aims and explains the developmental theory underpinning the Tightrope</small>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/GRhAgx1uSL4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Adolescent Development <small> - and how to respond with trauma informed practice
+## Adolescent Brain Development <small> - and how to respond with trauma informed practice

-<small>This video is a safeguarding workshop with a more detailed doodle summary about adolescent development and how to respond using emotional development and transactional analysis</small>
+<small>This video provides a more detailed doodle summary about adolescent development and how to respond using emotional development and transactional analysis</small>
-<iframe width="560" height="315" src="[https://youtu.be/CW3pRF1Ct-Q](https://youtu.be/CW3pRF1Ct-Q)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtu.be/MG5CC1xmEHQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Out of court format